cezarsmpio/boss-validator/README.md

 ## Browser Support

-The `boss.validators` needs to support these features:
+The lib `boss.validator` needs to support these features:

 * `Object.keys`
 * `Promise`